sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Metra is commuter rail, often only run during weekday rush hours (like most GO Trains).
 It's also more expensive than CTA.
 * Pace is the regional bus service that goes to the subrubs.
 * Divvy is the bike-sharing program, like Toronto's Bixi.
+* Chicago drivers are among the worst in America.
+Be careful.
+* Taxis are easy to come by in Downtown/Loop.
+Sketchiness vary.
+Try not to use credit cards on taxis because your credit card info may get stolen.
+If you do attempt to use credit card, some may tell you that the machine is down, which more often than not is a lie.

 #### Food
 * Near North Side has a lot of food options.
 Although a lot of them are fancy restaurants, there are also many affodable ones.
 Giordano's and Portillo's were wonderful.